sargonas/synshop.org/_equipment/lockers.md

 Lockers are available to members for an additional $10/month.

-If you wish to have a locker assigned to you, please reach out to an Office in the [Discord server](https://synshop.org/discord) or in person at the shop.
+If you wish to have a locker assigned to you, please reach out to an Officer in the [Discord server](https://synshop.org/discord) or in person at the shop.

-## Rules

-We should probably put some general locker rules here or something, huh?